Timeroot/Timeroot.github.io/graph_substructure.md

 The first is by modifications.
 We would say that G contains H if we can follow a list of permitted operations on G to eventually reach a graph isomorphic with H. (Dually, we could give allowed operations to _grow_ H into G.) For example, "induced subgraph" is defined by vertex deletions, while "subgraph" also allows edge deletions.

 The second way to define a substructure by a mapping.
-There we would say that G contains H if there's a map f<sub>V</sub> : V(H) → V(G), and possibly a map for f<sub>E</sub> as well, obeying some kind of morphism-like condition.
+There we would say that G contains H if there's a map $f_V : V(H) \to V(G)$, and possibly a map for $f_E$ as well, obeying some kind of morphism-like condition.
 For example, "subgraph" is defined by injective maps f<sub>V</sub> that preserve adjacency.
 "Induced subgraph" requires that f<sub>V</sub> also preserves _non_-adjacency.
 Where possible, this table tries to describe substructure both ways.
+It may be necessary that f<sub>V</sub> maps a vertex in H to a whole _set_ of vertices in G, or vice versa, or likewise for f<sub>E</sub>.

 For each notion of substructure, one key aspect is its order structure: does it obey the descending chain condition (or the _ascending_ chain condition)?
 Is it well quasi ordered?
 Is it, in fact, an equivalence class?
 These get their own columns, with an ❌ or ✅.
 For those with an ❌, a comment like `K_n` means that the complete graphs form a counterexample[^wqo_counter].